umapps/Booking-Backend/README.md

 **Swagger URL** `http://localhost:8080/swagger-ui.html#`

-**Prerequisites for Local Setup** - Java, Maven and Postgresql, redis
+**Prerequisites for Local Setup** - Java, Maven, Postgresql and redis

 How to setup locally?